-This is the 37th post of a 50 article series for beginners building marketing at B2B startups.
+This is the 37th post of a 50 article series for new marketers at B2B startups.

 1. Craft a story and messaging guide

-Similar to our story for target customers, we need to craft a story for target recruits.
-What are the core value props of our team over others?
-How can we clearly communicate the culture, perks and opportunity?
+Similar to your story for target customers, you need to craft a story for target recruits.
+What are the core value props of your team over others?
+How can you clearly communicate the culture, perks and opportunity?
 Follow a similar strategy to the Craft a Startup’s Story post here.

 2. Create a branded career website page

 A blog is typically the centerpiece for inbound marketing.
-For recruiting, the marketing team may work to create a careers page on the company website that has links to job postings, collateral, photos, etc. Here is what my team built:
+For recruiting, the marketing team may work to create a careers page on the company website that has links to job postings, collateral and photos.
+Here is what my team built:

 3. Develop digital properties, similar to demand gen social